ClusterlessHQ/clusterless-commons/README.md

 Provides [IntervalUnit](clusterless-commons-core/src/main/java/clusterless/commons/temporal/IntervalUnit.java)
 implementations of:

+- Day - the day interval - `20230206PT24H`
+- Hours - 60 minute intervals within a day (24 intervals) - `20230206PT1H23`
-- Fourths - 15 minute intervals
+- Fourths - 15 minute intervals within a day (96 intervals) - `20230206PT15M92`
-- Sixths - 10 minute intervals
+- Sixths - 10 minute intervals within a day (144 intervals) - `20230206PT10M138`
-- Twelfths - 5 minute intervals
+- Twelfths - 5 minute intervals within a day (288 intervals) - `20230206PT5M276`

-These intervals are used by Clusterless to label lots.

-There is also a [IntervalDateTimeFormatter](clusterless-commons-core/src/main/java/clusterless/commons/temporal/IntervalDateTimeFormatter.java) for formatting dates and times of these intervals.
+There is also a [IntervalDateTimeFormatter](clusterless-commons-core/src/main/java/clusterless/commons/temporal/IntervalDateTimeFormatter.java) for formatting and parsing of the dates and times these intervals represent.
+See above for examples.

+These intervals are used by Clusterless to label the execution of a batch job (or lot).

+For continuously arriving data, the lexical order of the jobs by the formatted interval string makes it trivial to identify gaps and reason about how long the batch accumulated data before execution.

 ### Collection